Atmospheric Sciences Laboratory: Atmospheric sensing

-Atmospheric sensing focuses on remote and continuous real-time surveillance of atmospheric parameters and being able to obtain meteorological information at any time and place.
-Various sensors were evaluated for this purpose, such as lasers, radars, radiometers, microwave radars, and acoustic systems.
-Research in the lab included studying atmospheric transmissivity, the effects of atmospheric particulates on laser propagation, and the use of LIDAR to determine the distribution, size, and composition of atmospheric particles.
+Atmospheric sensing focuses on remote and continuous real-time surveillance of atmospheric parameters and the ability to obtain meteorological information at any time and place.
+ASL evaluated various sensors for this purpose, such as lasers, radars, radiometers, microwave radars, and acoustic systems.
+Research in the laboratory included studying atmospheric transmissivity, the effects of atmospheric particulates on laser propagation, and the use of LIDAR to determine the distribution, size, and composition of atmospheric particles.
 ASL scientists also investigated how light behaves and responds when it interacts with different particles in the air.

 Microscale and mesoscale meteorology

-Microscale and mesoscale meteorology focuses on understanding the small-scale atmospheric processes in the lower atmosphere.
+Microscale and mesoscale meteorology focus on understanding the small-scale atmospheric processes in the lower atmosphere.
 For ASL, the primary objective was to examine the properties of the lower atmosphere within the battlefield area.
-This was done by developing models that described mesoscale systems, boundary layer phenomena, and the effects of terrain on atmospheric structure.
-ASL scientists were especially interested in how terrain influenced the processes of atmospheric transport and diffusion.
+This task was performed by developing models that described mesoscale systems, boundary layer phenomena, and the effects of terrain on atmospheric structure.
+ASL researchers were especially interested in how terrain influenced the processes of atmospheric transport and diffusion.
 Studies in this area also coincided with research related to reducing air pollution.